nyaosorg/nyagos/Doc/07-LuaFunctions_en.md

 `nyagos.completion_hook` should return updated list(table) or `nil`.
 Returning nil equals to returning c.list with no change.

+### `nyagos.completion_slash = true OR false`

+When it is assigned true, filename-completion uses a slash as the path-seperator as default.
+Otherwise it uses backslash.

 ### `nyagos.on_command_not_found = function(args) ... end`

 It is called when the command which user typed is not found.